The Scholarship System

 Education

-Discussing education on a resume is considered a must, regardless of whether it is a scholarship resume or intended for another purpose.
+Discussing education and academic background on a resume is considered a must, regardless of whether it is a scholarship resume or intended for another purpose.
 High school students and recent high school graduates should include information about their high school.
 They can also add details about their college if they already know where they will be going and their chosen major.

 College freshmen may want to include details about their college and high school, while sophomores and above should stick to just their college.